-Both Schemes provide defined benefits to members (retirement lump sums and pensions), on the basis of total years of service and salaries earned as employees working for the Council.
+Both Schemes provide defined benefits to members (retirement lump sums and pensions), based on total years of service and salaries earned as employees working for the Council.

-The arrangements for the Teachers' Pension Scheme are such that the liabilities for the benefits can not be identified specifically to the Council so the scheme is accounted for as a defined contribution scheme.
+The arrangements for the Teachers' Pension Scheme are such that the liabilities for the benefits cannot be identified specifically to the Council so the scheme is accounted for as a defined contribution scheme.
 The assets and liabilities of the scheme are excluded from the Council's Balance Sheet and only the value of actual contributions made are charged to the Comprehensive Income and Expenditure Statement.